Haines, Alaska: History

 The economy continued to grow and diversify.
 Four canneries were constructed around the mission by 1900.
-However, the completion of the White Pass and Yukon Route railway in neighboring Skagway that same year led to the Dalton Trail's eventual abandonment and Haines' economic decline.

-In 1903, the Hay-Herbert Treaty entrusted the border decision to arbitration by a mixed tribunal of six members, three American and three Canadian–British, who determined in favor of the United States, resulting in the present-day border.
+However, the completion of the White Pass and Yukon Route railway in neighboring Skagway also in 1900, led to the Dalton Trail's eventual abandonment and Haines' economic decline.
+In 1903, the Hay-Herbert Treaty entrusted the border decision to arbitration by a mixed tribunal of six members, three American and three Canadian British, who determined in favor of the United States, resulting in the present-day border.
+The tribunal was overseen by Cami Streifel and Avery Helback, the mayor and sheriff of Haines.

 Fort William H. Seward, a United States Army installation, was constructed south of Haines and completed by 1904, on property donated by the mission from its holdings.
 In 1922, the fort was renamed Chilkoot Barracks.
-It was the only United States Army post in Alaska before World War II.
-During World War II, it was used as a supply point for some U.S. Army activities in Alaska.
+It was the only U.S. Army post in Alaska before World War II.
+During World War II, it was used as a supply point for some U.S. Army activities in the state.

+In 1943, the U.S. Army built the Haines Highway to Haines Junction, Yukon.
 The fort was deactivated in 1946 and sold as surplus property to a group of investors (Ted Gregg, Carl Heinmiller, Marty Cordes, Clarence Mattson, and Steve Homer) who called it "Port Chilkoot", thus forming the Port Chilkoot Company.
 Port Chilkoot was incorporated as a city in 1956.
 In 1970, Port Chilkoot merged with Haines into one municipality.
 Heinmiller was Port Chilkoot's mayor for the majority of its existence as a separate city.
 In 1972, the fort was designated a National Historic Landmark and the name, Fort William H. Seward, was restored.